blead/cloudhopper/infrastructure/README.md

 Note that if provisioning in regions other than ap-southeast-1, replace the following fields in `aws.tf`:
   - `region`: existing value is `ap-southeast-1`.
   - `ami`: existing value is `ami-0dad20bd1b9c8c004`, Ubuntu 18.04.
+Change similar configurations for `gcp.tf` and `azure.tf` respectively.

-Initiate Terraform, if this is the first run.
+Initialize Terraform, if this is the first run.

 ```sh
 terraform init